Nicole Bass: Professional wrestling career

+Extreme Championship Wrestling (1998–1999)

-Trained by Extreme Championship Wrestling (ECW), she started her professional wrestling career in Japan in August 1998 for NEO Women's Pro Wrestling, where she won a tournament by defeating Kyoko Inoue.
-Bass debuted in Extreme Championship Wrestling (ECW) during the first half of 1998.
-She aligned herself with Justin Credible, Chastity and Jason.
+Trained by Extreme Championship Wrestling, she started her professional wrestling career in Japan in August 1998 for NEO Women's Pro Wrestling, where she won a tournament by defeating Kyoko Inoue.
+Bass debuted in ECW during the first half of 1998.
+She aligned herself with Justin Credible, Jason Knight and Chastity.
 She participated in feuds with Tommy Dreamer, Mikey Whipwreck and Beulah McGillicutty.

+World Wrestling Federation (1999)

 Bass soon joined the World Wrestling Federation (WWF), debuting as Sable's villainous bodyguard at WrestleMania XV on March 28, 1999.
 She became involved in an extended feud with Debra McMichael, which culminated in a mixed tag match pitting Bass and Val Venis against Jeff Jarrett and Debra at the 1999 WWF Over the Edge, which took place directly after the death of Owen Hart at that pay-per-view.
-Bass was then aligned with Venis until she accidentally whacked him with Jarrett's guitar after losing a bikini contest to Debra.
+On the June 7th episode of Raw Is War, Bass was then aligned with Venis until she accidentally whacked him with Jarrett's guitar after losing a bikini contest to Debra.
 The following week, she interfered in a match between Debra and Ivory, with Debra losing her Women's Championship due to Nicole's interference.

-This led to a brief alliance between Bass and Ivory, which ended abruptly when Bass left the WWF and filed a lawsuit against the organization for sexual harassment, claiming she was sexually assaulted backstage by Steve Lombardi.
+This led to a brief alliance between Bass and Ivory, which ended abruptly when Bass left the WWF in July 1999 and filed a lawsuit against the organization for sexual harassment, claiming she was sexually assaulted backstage by Steve Lombardi.
 In 2003, the case went to court and was ultimately dismissed.

+Independent Circuit (1999–2002)

 Bass continued to wrestle on the independent wrestling circuit and did bookings for public events and for personal training.
+Worked for Xtreme Pro Wrestling and Combat Zone Wrestling.
 She wrestled her last match in 2002.

 Personal life

+Bass was married to Richard "Bob" Fuchs from 1985 until his death in 2013.
+At the time of her death, Bass was in a relationship with her business partner, Kristen Marrone.

 In 2006, Bass was hospitalized due to steroid-influenced pancreatitis.
-She married Richard "Bob" Fuchs in 1985.
-In 2005, Bass was involved in a domestic violence case with him.
-Fuchs died in his sleep in 2013 at age 64.

-In September 2000, Bass spent a night in jail after biting a New York police officer who was trying to break up a fight in which Bass was involved.
-In June 2015, she was arrested for shoplifting in a Queens, NY, supermarket.

-At the time of her death, Bass was in a relationship with her business partner, Kristen Marrone.